sueszli/llvm-to-air/PROMPT.md

 Mission:
 Your goal is to evolve `src/llvm_to_air.py` from a script of fragile regex hacks into a robust, maintainable compiler component.
 You must prioritize correctness and code quality equally.
 Passing tests is the baseline; clean implementation is the requirement.

 Make sure to look at everything implemented so far in `/test/*`.
 The goal is to provide primitives for a full tensor library for automatic differentiation.
 Start implementing full algorithms.
 Study `test/test_matmul.py` for reference.
+Try to come up with something that is easily parallelisable and suitable for GPU acceleration.

 ## Core Workflow (The TDD Cycle)